- Home

 Best Building Bits

 I live in the Northeast but I see flowers all year round.
 How is this so?
 It’s because of the best building bits, those stone and cast iron florets that adorn dozens and dozens of buildings here.
 As an artist, my people are the people who make things, who get hired for the skills they alone possess to add flourishes that enliven everyone else’s life.
 I once knew a woman who supported herself solely by painting artificial skies for the wealthy.
 She would take trains all over the region with her brushes and sponges to fill rooms with clouds that never will rain.
 So much work for hire is fundamentally anonymous, and as time passes we lose the names, if we ever had them, of most artists.
-But their work lives on every time someone sees it, and appreciates it.
+But their work lives on every time someone sees it and appreciates it.
 It is a funny kind of immortality, as funny as an artificial cloud indoors.

 The hunt: all but two bits are in the downtown area.
 I note them in passing for the truly determined who want to stray briefly to the Ironbound, where there stands one of America’s first public bath houses.
 It looks very much like an adorable miniature factory, with diminutive smokestacks, but it was created to offer what I imagine to be surprisingly luxurious hot baths for the workers who lived nearby.
 There is something about it now that reminds me of New Orleans, it might be the purple shutters.
 Men and women bathed on different days, and based on beautiful reference images on file at Harvard University, it is almost entirely unchanged, though no longer open for it’s original purpose.
 The memory of water persists as I pass various homes where hundreds of seashells have been pressed into wet plaster to make humble but somehow exotic ornamentation.
 There used to be quite a few homes sided like this in the neighborhood but it seems to be falling out of fashion with the current generation.
 As with much style, I imagine the next generation will rediscover it and start going mollusk mad like a pack of etsy-crazed mermaids.